MikeSim1/BatteryPercent/README.md

+Disclaimer: I have never written C# before this repo.
+The code will probably look terrible.

 This project was forked to update and expand functionality.
 Forked with the intent to use with my ROG Ally as I got sick of waiting for ASUS to implement basic features.
 This can be used on any Windows device running on battery.